uga-libraries/bags/README.md

 This script should only be used after delete_new_temp.py or one of the bag manifest compare scripts shows that Thumbs.db are the only reason the bag is not validating, because it updates the bag.

-### undo_all_bags.py
+### undo_bags.py

 Purpose: remove files from each bag in bag_directory.
+It does work if there is a single bag.

-Argument: bag_directory (required): path to directory that contains the bags.
+Argument: bag_directory (required): path to directory that contains the bag or bags.
 Bag folder names should end with "_bag".

 This script is most commonly used when files are bagged for storage and later need to be worked on.
-Bag metadata files are deleted, content is moved out of the data folder, and the folder is renamed to remove "_bag'.
+Bag metadata files are deleted, content is moved out of the data folder, and the folder is renamed to remove "_bag".
 Validate the bags prior to running this script.

-### undo_one_bag.py

-Purpose: remove files from the bag.

-Argument: bag (required): path to the bag (folder that ends in "_bag")

-This script is most commonly used when files are bagged for storage and later need to be worked on.
-Bag metadata files are deleted, content is moved out of the data folder, and the folder is renamed to remove "_bag'.
-Validate the bag prior to running this script.

 ### update_bag.py